MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

     ```
     SELECT p.Name, c.FirstName, c.LastName, c.EmailAddress
-    FROM SalesLT.Product as p
+    FROM SalesLT.Product AS p
-    CROSS JOIN SalesLT.Customer as c;
+    CROSS JOIN SalesLT.Customer AS c;
     ```

 2. Run the query and note that the results contain a row for every product and customer combination (which might be used to create a mailing campaign in which an indivdual advertisement for each product is emailed to each customer - a strategy that may not endear the company to its customers!).